 Talented and Gifted Program (TAG)

-In order to be identified as talented and /or gifted students must meet each of the following criteria:
+In order to be identified as talented and /or gifted students:

-Students are identified in one of the following areas:
+Students may be identified in one or more of the following areas:

 Social/Emotional and Other Services for Gifted Students

 A wide range of social and emotional needs accompanies each student's giftedness.
-Often times gifted students are more intense and feel things more deeply than their same-age peers.
-To support the social and emotional needs of our gifted students, our district offers TAG students meeting at least twice a month during lunch to discuss and receive support for their social needs with the TAG coordinator.
+Oftentimes, gifted students are more intense and feel things more deeply than their same-age peers.
+To support the social and emotional needs of our middle school gifted students, our district offers TAG students meeting at least twice a month during lunch to discuss and receive support for their social needs with the TAG coordinator.

 Academic Needs of Gifted Students